ImanoWilliams/imanowilliams.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth year PhD student in the Department of Computer Science at North Carolina A&T State University.
-I am graduate researcher in the Information Assurance Lab directed by Professor
+I am a graduate researcher in the Information Assurance Lab directed by Professor
-Dr. Xiaohong Yuan.
-My research focuses on building tools for automated software secure engineering.
+Xiaohong Yuan.
+My research focuses on building tools for automated software secure engineering by utilizing natural langauage processing, recommender system, and application ontology.